ziggystar12/TRS-80/README.md

 This repository contains reverse engineered source code for Tandy TRS-80 Model 1 Level 2 BASIC ROMS.

-This source code has support for both V1.2, and V1.3 ROMS.
+This source code has support for both V1.2, and V1.3 of the ROMS.
+The version can be selected via the `#DEFINE VER13` code directive.
+For more information on the differences see the blog article
-* Version 1.2 (late 1979) was a common version used in many computers
-* Version 1.3 (early 1980) was a large (relatively) release notable by the startup message "R/S L2 BASIC"

 ### Motivation